-All over the globe there are legends of Trolls, goblins, ghosts, mermaids and giant yeti and all manner of fantastical creatures
+All over the globe, there are legends of Trolls, goblins, ghosts, mermaids, giant yeti, and all manner of fantastical creatures

 But right here in Ireland, we have our own magical creatures.
-Banshees, leprechauns and, most importantly, fairies that still inspire respect and wonder in Irish society.
+Banshees, leprechauns, and, most importantly, fairies still inspire respect and wonder in Irish society.

 Do People in Ireland still Believe In Fairies?

 If you ask an Irish person, ‘So, do you believe in the fairies?’ you may be shocked by the answer they give.
-For Centuries, Irish people had a strong beliefs that the fairies, or the ‘Little People’ were all around us.
+For Centuries, Irish people had strong beliefs that the fairies or the ‘Little People’ were all around us.

 Today, particularly in Irish rural areas, people still hold dear the traditions and beliefs of their forebears about otherworldly happenings.